janiszewskibartlomiej/Selenium_Python-Master_with_jenkins_git_robot_legacy-Course/notest_from_selenium_doc.md

 An expectation for checking that an element is present on the DOM of a page and visible.
 Visibility means that the element is not only displayed but also has a height and width that is greater than 0. locator - used to find the element returns the WebElement once it is located and visible
 ```

+### Relative Locators
+Selenium 4 brings Relative Locators which are previously called as Friendly Locators.
+This functionality was added to help you locate elements that are nearby other elements.
+The Available Relative Locators are:

+above
+below
+toLeftOf
+toRightOf
+near